-If you did not move the Master Control lever to "Warm Start" \\ (\) quickly enough after the engine began to fire, the combustion chamber has flooded.
+If you did not move the Master Control lever to "Warm Start") (quickly enough after the engine began to fire, the combustion chamber has flooded.

-- Press the throttle trigger interlock and - set the Master Control lever to \( \rightarrow\) "Cold Start" - Turn the twist lock above the rear handle counterclockwise slot vertical - and - lift off the carburetor box cover to the rear.
+- Turn the knob above the rear handle counterclockwise lift away the carburetor box cover.

-Oil Quantity Control
+- Take out the air baffle (1) vertically.

-Pull the prefilter (1) upward and out -Pull off the spark plug boot (2) -
+- Pull off the spark plug boot (2).

-- Unscrew and dry off the spark plug -

-- Set the Master Control lever to et

-- Crank the engine several times with the starter to clear the combustion chamber -

-- Refit the spark plug and connect the spark plug terminal reassemble all other parts.

-- Now start the engine.
+- Unscrew and dry off the spark plug.- - Set the Master Control lever to Image: Set the Master - Press down the throttle trigger interlock, open the throttle fully and, at the same time, crank the engine several times with the starter to clear the combustion chamber. - Refit the spark plug and connect the spark plug boot reassemble all other parts - Set Master Control lever to "Warm Start")\(even if engine is cold. - Press in decompression valve again. - Now start the engine.